-The ICOS stations are coordinated and run by the ICOS National Networks in 12 countries: Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.
+The ICOS stations are coordinated and run by the ICOS National Networks in 13 countries: Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.

 The ICOS stations are run and funded by national funding agencies, institutes and universities, demonstrating an impressive joint effort to enable climate change research.

-In the framework of the European Horizon 2020 project RINGO, nine countries are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC: Estonia, Greece, Hungary, Ireland, Poland, Portugal, Romania, South Africa and Spain.
-Of these, Poland and Spain have announced their plan to join in 2020.
+In the framework of the European Horizon 2020 project RINGO, eight countries are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC: Estonia, Greece, Hungary, Ireland, Poland, Portugal, Romania, and South Africa.
+Spain has joined in ICOS in the beginning of 2021.